erikanstine/needle-semantic-search/README.md

 ## Architecture
 ### Data ingestion pipeline
-[Motley Fool](https://www.fool.com/) transcript URLs are input to a function within the jupyter notebook.
-1. Text is extracted from page via beautiful soup.
+The data ingestion pipeline is driven by `/scraper/main.py`, a CLI tool.
+It supports the following commands:
+- `crawl`: The utility looks at `/common/tickers.json`, and pulls transcript URLs from [Motley Fool](https://www.fool.com/).
+These are written to the local file system.
+- `fetch`: The utility looks at the list of URLs to pull, checks whether we have already pulled, and if not saves the HTML to local storage for future ingestion.
+- `ingest`: The utility finds eligible saved HTML and pulls it into the ingestion pipeline
+  1. The HTML is parsed via beautiful soup.
+Text and metadata are extracted into associated chunks, split by speaker in _prepared remarks_, and by back and forth exchange in _question & answer_.
-2. Text is chunked into length 500 strings and sent to the [OpenAI API](https://platform.openai.com/docs/guides/embeddings)
+  2. Chunk texts are filtered for filler words, and then sent to the [OpenAI Embeddings API](https://platform.openai.com/docs/guides/embeddings). _API requests are batched in token-aware fashion._
-3. Vector embeddings are combined with document metadata and uploaded to Pinecone (Vector DB).
+  3. Vector embeddings are combined with document metadata and uploaded to Pinecone (Vector DB). _API requests are batched to minimize network traffic, maximize speed_
+- `retry`: Retries failed steps of the pipeline,
+- `refresh_metadata`: If changes have been made to the metadata parsing logic, regenerate the metadata and update existing chunks. _The ~20k chunks are updated asynchronously, reducing process from 40 mins to under 3 mins_.
+- `extract_candidates`: Do a bit of data science to determine most common filler words by frequency.
+We can tweak the frequency threshold to filter out more/less noise within the chunks.
+- `regenerate_snippets`: Following the `extract_candidates` process, we can regenerate the snippets.

 <img src="docs/data_ingestion_pipeline.png">

 ### App
 1. User inputs a search query, complete with optional filters.
 2. Needle API (FastAPI server hosted on [Fly.io](https://fly.io/)) receives request and fetches the embeddings of the search query from the same OpenAI API as above.
 3. A query is sent to Pinecone, leveraging their `index.query()` method, which also handles metadata filtering.
+4. The top k (currently 8) results are wrapped into an LLM query in order to summarize and provide insights.
-4. Reults are returned (relevant chunks and associated metadata) and displayed to the user.
+5. Results are returned (relevant chunks and associated metadata) and displayed to the user.
 <img src="docs/app_diagram.png">

 ## Future Improvements
-- Improve results presentation: One result per document, not per chunk.
+- [x] Improve results presentation: One result per document, not per chunk.
-- Semantic summaries: Show users a concise summary of relevant search results, leverage GPT-3.5
+- [x] Semantic summaries: Show users a concise summary of relevant search results, leverage GPT-3.5
-- Analytics/Observability: Implement logging, metrics, gain insight into click through rate.
+- [] Analytics/Observability: Implement logging, metrics, gain insight into click through rate.
+  - We have logging, but no capture of CTR, no metrics.
-- Automated Data Pipeline: Automate weekly ingestion flow, expand current MVP scope of supported earnings calls.
+- [] Automated Data Pipeline: Automate weekly ingestion flow, expand current MVP scope of supported earnings calls.
+  - Automation still to come, but CLI tool automates much of the pipeline.

 ## Running Needle Locally
 ### Local setup